achalneupane/NGS-Data-Analysis-Pipeline-Docker/README.md

 # Summary

-Here, I intend to summarize all the details involved in the processing and QC (Figure 1) of whole exome and whole genome sequence data for Alzheimers Disesease projects at the Cruchaga Lab at Washington University in St Louis.
+Here, I summarize all the details involved in the processing and QC (Figure 1) of whole exome and whole genome sequence data for Alzheimers Disesease projects at the Cruchaga Lab at Washington University in St Louis.
 This report also provides brief summary of pipelines required to process